-Patch Homes is replacing a debt-based financing model (traditional loans, etc.) with a partnership-based financing model.”
+Noah is replacing a debt-based financing model (traditional loans, etc.) with a partnership-based financing model.”

-If you accept, Patch Homes will send out a licensed third-party appraiser to determine the actual value of your home.
+If you accept, Noah will send out a licensed third-party appraiser to determine the actual value of your home.
 Then, they’ll send you the final offer.
 If you choose to move forward with their offer, the money will be transferred to your bank account usually within two weeks.
 The loan contracts are currently for ten years.